Achieve your ESG goals with your tax equity.

 6 Million Cars

 Produced energy savings equivalent to removing nearly 6 million cars a year from America’s roads

 Want to see the impact of your socially responsible investment?
 Select an ESG investment type and enter your dollar amount and we’ll quantify it for you.

 Monarch Private Capital recognizes that its institutional investors are increasingly seeking to improve their profiles as socially responsible companies and further their ESG mandates and initiatives.

-Therefore, Monarch has implemented an ESG Investment Framework across our main federal projects and funds.
-This framework was developed and implemented by Verisk Maplecroft, a global ESG risk analytics and consulting firm for distribution to our investors.
+Therefore, Monarch has implemented an ESG Investment Framework across its main federal projects and funds.
+This framework was developed and implemented by Verisk Maplecroft, a global ESG risk analytics and consulting firm, for distribution to Monarch’s investors.
 Monarch partnered with Verisk Maplecroft due to its experience in addressing ESG issues in the European marketplace.
 This framework ensures that Monarch funds have been screened against internationally recognized and sector-specific ESG criteria by an independent third party.